If you try executing these blocks of code you'll get an "unsupported operand" error:

 Possible answers to the questions are:

-For each line we can print the result of the calculation, and then the type
+For each line we can print the result of the calculation, and then the type of the result.

-We can also save the result of the calculation to a variable, for ease when calling type()
+We can also save the result of the calculation to a variable, for ease when calling type().

 print(3.25 + 4)